kentaroy47/Kaggle-PANDA-1st-place-solution/README.md

 You can skip some steps (because some outputs are already in `input` dir)

+Our model and codes are open sourced under CC-BY-NC 4.0.
+Please see LICENSE for specifics.

 ## 1. Environment

 You can choose using docker or not.